Longwater1234/WedemyServer/README.md

 # WedemyServer

 This is the backend repo for Wedemy.
-A Springboot clone of Udemy
+A Springboot + Vue clone of Udemy

+## Requirements

+- Java 11+
+- MySQL 8
+- Lombok-enabled IDE.